worldOfVerdure/managementApp/README.md

  *      - Again manage your tasks state associated with each
  *        project, likely in the App component as well */

+BUGFIX:
+-Side bar clicked, then screen is resized, causing the sidebar btn to display as none (intended)while the side bar persists, with no way to remove it.